Rishikul Yogshala Rishikesh

 (Sthiram Sukham Asanam)

-As we know that performing this asana stimulates and increases our intellect and mental perception.
-This sharpens our mind to perceive more and look further and think clearer to understand any situation.
-In order to experience the power and strength of this bird, practitioners can start the visualization process; upon achieving perfection in the final pose of Bakasana.
+As we know, performing this asana stimulates and increases our intellect and mental perception.
+This sharpens our minds to perceive more and look further, and think clearly to understand any situation.
+In order to experience the power and strength of this bird, practitioners can start the visualisation process upon achieving perfection in the final pose of Bakasana.
 Practitioners should see themselves transforming into a widespread crow to experience the true impact of this asana.
-This will help the practitioners to be guided into Meditation.
+This will help the practitioners to be guided into meditation.

 1. Physical Benefits

-- Strengthens your wrists, arms, abdomen and shoulders.
+1. Strengthens your wrists, arms, abdomen, and shoulders.

-- Increases flexibility of the body and strengthens the back.
+4. Increases the flexibility of the body and strengthens the back.

 2. Psychological Benefits

-Concentration is benefited immensely, as Bakasana provides mental and spiritual balance that is unique.
+Concentration benefits immensely, as Bakasana provides mental and spiritual balance that is unique.

-- It allows you to lose your Fears and Fly, since it is an aerial pose and enhances the spirit of birds.
+2. It allows you to lose your fears and fly, since it is an aerial pose and enhances the spirit of birds.

 3. Mystical Benefits

-Bakasana also nurtures concentration and focuses on the present and creates mindfulness.
-Memory power is also stimulated which happens owing to the focus.
-Power of Acceptance and Grasping abilities become manifold.
-This happens because Bakasana Increases Endurance Capacity in its practitioner.
-This asana is also very good for building the power of Courage and Willpower.
+Bakasana also nurtures concentration, focuses on the present, and creates mindfulness.
+Memory power is also stimulated, which happens owing to the focus.
+The power of acceptance and grasping abilities becomes manifold.
+This happens because Bakasana increases endurance capacity in its practitioner.
+This asana is also very good for building the power of courage and willpower.

 4. Spiritual Benefits

-One of the important powers of the Crow is not to Fear the Change.
-When you need to acquire the “Higher Perspective” by eliminating the dark shadows in your life, to experience the Deep Transformation, be the Higher Self, A Good Human Being and Loyal towards the Truth, and call the Crow power for encouragement.
-Bakasana helps one to achieve Equilibrium in life by simple practice of being air-bone for a short period of time.
+One of the important powers of the Crow is not to fear the change.
+When you need to acquire the “Higher Perspective” by eliminating the dark shadows in your life to experience the Deep Transformation, be the Higher Self, a good human being, and loyal towards the truth, and call the Crow power for encouragement.
+Bakasana helps one to achieve equilibrium in life by the simple practice of being airborne for a short period of time.
 It also strengthens and stimulates the following chakras: Manipura, Swadhistana, and Sahasrara.

 Contraindications